 When he’s not curating his collection of salvaged wood, building pedestals for his wife’s floral design business, or wearing his tool belt around on a Sunday afternoon at his own house, one might find Jesse enjoying a fine Belgian stout by a backyard campfire.

-When he’s not wielding a two-inch Barr chisel over the weekend, scouring Craigslist for the latest steal on partly-functioning machinery at lunch, or ripping the cabinets out of his kitchen to kickstart a remodel, one might find Pat and his wife on a dirt road in the middle of Maine camping and fishing with their two dogs in tow.
+When he’s not wielding a two-inch Barr chisel over the weekend, scouring Craigslist for the latest steal on partly-functioning machinery at lunch, or ripping the cabinets out of his kitchen to kickstart a remodel, one might find Pat and his wife on a dirt road in the middle of Maine camping and fishing with their dogs in tow.